 AI asset inventory

-It’s important to understand that an AI asset inventory should apply to both internally developed AND external or third-party AI solutions.
-As such, there is a clear need to catalog existing AI services, tools, and owners by designating a tag in asset management for specific AI inventory.
-Sysdig’s approach also helps organizations to seamlessly include AI components in the Software Bill of Material (SBOM), allowing security teams to generate a comprehensive list of all the software components, dependencies, and metadata associated with their GenAI workloads.
-By cataloging AI data sources into arbitrary Sysdig Zones based on the sensitivity of the data (protected, confidential, public), security teams can better prioritize those AI workloads based on their risk severity level.
+Sysdig also helps organizations include AI components in the Software Bill of Materials (SBOM), allowing security teams to generate a comprehensive list of all the software components, dependencies, and metadata associated with their GenAI workloads.
+By identifying and cataloging AI data sources, security teams can better prioritize AI workloads based on their risk severity level.

 Posture management

-Furthermore, the coordination and mapping of a businesses LLM security strategy to the MITRE ATLAS will also allow that same organization to better determine where its LLM security is covered by current processes, such as API Security Standards, and where additional security holes may exist.
-MITRE ATLAS, which stands for “Adversarial Threat Landscape for Artificial intelligence Systems,” is a knowledge base powered by real-life examples of attacks on ML systems by known bad actors.
+Furthermore, the coordination and mapping of a business's LLM security strategy to the MITRE ATLAS will also allow that same organization to better determine where its LLM security is covered by current processes, such as API Security Standards, and where additional security gaps may exist.
+MITRE ATLAS, which stands for "Adversarial Threat Landscape for Artificial Intelligence Systems," is a knowledge base powered by real-life examples of attacks on ML systems by known bad actors.
 Whereas OWASP Top 10 for LLMs can provide guidance on where to harden your proactive LLM security strategy, MITRE ATLAS findings can be aligned with your threat detection rules in Falco or Sysdig to better understand the Tactics, Techniques, & Procedures (TTPs) based on the well-known MITRE ATT&CK architecture.

 Conclusion